 - Amazonas (Amazon Department): For much people in Colombia, is the Last Frontier or a Land of Adventure, it's the Department that shares the titular rainforest and some of the eco-tourism that is one of the main industries in all the region.
 Its capital is Leticia.

 - Caquetá: One of the main Departments of this Region, Caquetá has industries like wood and rubber as its main means of subsistance, and also benefits from the eco-tourism.
-Also, has its share of violence and its mainly famous for having the original Distension Zone in the municipality of San Vicente del Caguán (Ask ANY Colombian about this and there's a sure Flame War, so this troper will apply the Rule of Cautious Editing Judgement on this one.)
+Also, has its share of violence and its mainly famous for having the original Distension Zone in the municipality of San Vicente del Caguán (Ask ANY Colombian about this and there's going to be a surefire Flame War on your hands.)

 - Guainía: Guainía has one of the last nomadic tribes in mankind, the Nukak Maku, which suffered for the colonization first and after for the drug war (fumigations are taking a toll on them) and limited access for health systems.